leonar2zb/ventas/README.md

 A database migration an seeding must be executed in order to generate users and roles. please run: php artisan migrate --seed
 Default admin user will be manager@mycompany.com with password "password"

+Prepare the filesystem for public folder access so that images can be served from storage/app/public.
+Run the following command:
+php artisan storage:link

+⚠️ Note: On Windows, you may need to run your terminal as administrator for this command to work properly.
+If you encounter permission issues, manually create the symbolic link using: cmd /c mklink /D public\storage storage\app\public